-Whether you're looking for an adrenaline-pumping experience on the 70-foot Skywalk, or prefer to leisurely enjoy the ample views, these are the best (and worst) times to visit the Grand Canyon.
+Whether you're looking for an adrenaline-pumping experience on the Skywalk or prefer to leisurely enjoy the ample views, these are the best times to visit the Grand Canyon.

-The Best Time to Visit the North Rim
+Best Time to Visit the Grand Canyon's North Rim

 Easily the most popular area in the park (and one of only two entrances that remain open all year), visitors can strike a balance between great weather and the inevitable crowds by checking out the South Rim in the fall.
-Temperatures can drop below freezing as early as September, so be sure to dress warm.
-For those looking to venture off the well-beaten path, REI Adventures offers a Grand Canyon and Beyond itinerary that includes hikes on the South Kaibab and Bright Angel trails, both of which originate on the South Rim.
+Temperatures can drop below freezing as early as September, so be sure to dress warmly.

-Although it is not actually a part of the National Park System, the West Rim offers many accessible attractions year round, such as the Skywalk and the Sa’ Nyu Wa restaurant.
+Although it is not actually a part of the National Park System, the West Rim offers many accessible attractions year round.
 Spring is the perfect time to visit for those who may want to take a whitewater rafting trip, many of which depart from the West Rim.

-The Best Months to Visit the Grand Canyon for Weather
+Best Time to Visit the Grand Canyon for Ideal Weather

 Weather in the Grand Canyon is at its best between April and June, when rainfall averages are low and temperatures have not yet reached their scorching summer highs.
 The park becomes extremely crowded when school lets out in June, so plan your visit before then, if possible.